jeffdemeutter/TribeEngine/README.md

 `vcpkg install glm glm:x64-windows imgui imgui:x64-windows imgui[opengl2-binding] imgui[opengl2-binding]:x64-windows imgui[sdl2-binding] imgui[sdl2-binding]:x64-windows opengl opengl:x64-windows SDL2 SDL2:x64-windows SDL2-ttf SDL2-ttf:x64-windows SDL2-image SDL2-image:x64-windows sdl2-image[libjpeg-turbo] sdl2-image[libjpeg-turbo]:x64-windows --recurse`

-After this you should be able to compile my project in visual studio.
+This can take quite a while, since it is in fact downloading all of the libraries in x86 and x64.
+After this is done you should be able to compile my project in visual studio.